syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 {% endhighlight  %}
 {% endtabs %}

-E> Attempting to add custom parameters with key name same as any default AJAX parameters used by `DataManager` will results in error.
+E> Attempting to add custom parameters with key name same as any default AJAX parameters used by the `DataManager` will results in error.

 The following output is displayed as a result of the above code example.